efi-k/ICS_CERT_TA/README.md

 This Open-source project is available and contributed to under licenses that include terms that, for the protection of contributors, this Splunk Add-On for the ICS Advisory projects is offered "as-is," without warranty, and is not liable for damages resulting from using the app,reports,dashboards or the data from this project.

-*** For any bugs, comments or features requests, please DM me at https://www.linkedin.com/in/efik/
+*** For any bugs, comments or feature requests, please DM me at https://www.linkedin.com/in/efik/